Horseplay at Work: No Joke About It

 The case concluded with a finding that Johns could not pursue a damages claim against Werngerter or the City.
 Under the law, there are very limited circumstances when you can sue a co-employee or employer.
 There was no proof that Werngerter or the City intentionally harmed Johns.

 If you suffer a work injury, you should know your rights.
-With more than thirty years handling personal injury cases, the Law Offices of Anthony Carbone provides you with experienced representation.
-Contact us to schedule an appointment.
+With more than thirty years of handling personal injury cases, the Law Offices of Anthony Carbone provides you with experienced representation.
+Contact us at 201-829-3805 to schedule an appointment.